The Learning Planet Academy

 Student, The Schools Challenge

-The aim of The Schools Challenge is to help these young people reflect, at an age when they are beginning to become fully aware of the world and of themselves.
-It's not a top-down transmission, but rather a springboard we're trying to build for them (...)
-By questioning the objectives of
+The aim of The Schools Challenge is to help these young people to reflect, at an age when they are beginning to become fully aware of the world and themselves.
+It's not a top-down transmission, but rather a springboard that we're trying to build for them (...)
+By asking themselves questions about the objectives of sustainable development on a planetary scale, the young people are at the same time positioning themselves as active participants in a local life that needs to be thought out and rethought (...)
+My greatest satisfaction has been to see the pupils surprise themselves!

 Colin Labouret

-Mentor The School Challenge
+Mentor, The School Challenge

 Lucas Gruez